University of Birmingham

-- Birmingham has a lively club scene with plenty of bars, music venues and restaurants located throughout the city.
+- Birmingham has a lively club scene with plenty of bars, music venues and restaurants throughout the city.
 Live music can be seen at the Birmingham O2 Academy, well known for showcasing up-and-coming artists – bands such as Kings of Leon, Arctic Monkeys and Franz Ferdinand played there before hitting the big time.

 - Birmingham's National Exhibition Centre (NEC) is well known for its major exhibitions, while the National Indoor Arena is major venue for music, comedy and sports competitions.